-What acne products are safe to use during pregnancy and breastfeeding?
+Which acne products are safe to use during pregnancy and breastfeeding?
 We're here to answer that question for you!

 So how about Differin 0.1% gel (The over-the-counter version)?
-In studies, Nn teratogenic effects were seen in rats at oral doses of adapalene 0.15 to 5.0 mg/kg/day, up to 120 times the maximal daily human topical dose.
-However, there are no adequate and well-controlled studies in pregnant women, so the FDA states: “Adapalene should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.”
-Regarding nursing mothers, the FDA states that it's not known whether this drug is excreted in human milk.
-"Because many drugs are excreted in human milk, caution should be exercised when DIFFERIN Gel is administered to a nursing woman."
+In studies, no teratogenic effects were seen in rats at oral doses of adapalene 0.15 to 5.0 mg/kg/day, up to 120 times the maximal daily human topical dose.
+However, there are no adequate and well-controlled studies on pregnant women, so the FDA states: Adapalene should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Regarding nursing mothers, the FDA says that it's not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when Differin gel is administered to a nursing woman."

-How about azelaic acid?
 The FDA states that there are no adequate and well-controlled studies of topically administered azelaic acid in pregnant women.
 The experience with azelaic Gel, 15%, when used by pregnant women, is too limited to permit assessment of the safety of its use during pregnancy.
 Because animal reproduction studies are not always predictive of human response, this drug should be used only if clearly needed during pregnancy.
-For nursing moms, the FDA says: "Since less than 4% of a topically applied dose of azelaic acid cream, 20%, is systemically absorbed, the uptake of azelaic acid into maternal milk is not expected to cause a significant change from baseline azelaic acid levels in the milk.
-However, caution should be exercised when Azelaic Gel, 15%, is administered to a nursing mother."
+For nursing moms, the FDA says: Since less than 4% of a topically applied dose of azelaic acid cream, 20%, is systemically absorbed, the uptake of azelaic acid into maternal milk is not expected to cause a significant change from baseline azelaic acid levels in the milk.
+However, caution should be exercised when Azelaic Gel, 15%, is administered to a nursing mother.